mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_metadata_webhooks.md

 **Why?**
 - **Token Exchange and Data Fetching**: Reuses OAuth functions from Chapter 1.
 - **Webhook Verification**: Validates incoming webhook events with HMAC.
-- **Webhook Registration**: Subscribes to `name,category` events during OAuth.
+- **Webhook Registration**: Subscribes to `name,category` events during OAuth, keeping the focus on metadata.
 - **Existing Subscriptions**: Prevents duplicate subscriptions.
-- **TokenStorage**: Initialized for future use (e.g., polling in Subchapter 4.2).
+- **TokenStorage**: Uses Chapter 3’s persistent storage for tokens and UUIDs.
-- **No Storage**: Webhook data storage is handled in `routes.py`.
+- **No Future Dependencies**: Excludes `boto3`, Spaces, or polling (introduced in Subchapter 4.2).

 ### Step 4: Update `facebook_integration/routes.py`
-Update the OAuth flow to register webhooks, add a webhook endpoint, and use `TokenStorage` and `SessionStorage` with temporary file storage.
+Update the OAuth flow to register metadata webhooks, add a webhook endpoint, and use `TokenStorage` and `SessionStorage` with temporary file storage for metadata.

 ```python
 import os